pogerbrin/dmsc-log/2021-02-18-AARON-and-NoPaint.md

 # My thoughts on "Harold Cohen and AARON: A 40 Year Collaboration"

+A theoretical tool I could use similar to what Harold Cohen used AARON for could be some kind of video camera on a 360 degree tri-pod that would turn and record whenever it wanted to.
+It could be attached to you via some backback or something, or maybe mounted on top of a car like one of those Google Earth cars.
+I'm interested in video art, so where I would step in with this process is taking the footage and arranging it however I want.
+Though, this is a bit different compared to what Cohen did with AARON.
+Cohen programmed AARON to work the way it did, rather than letting it move about randomly.
+Maybe I could have this device go off at specific times or time frames?
+Or perhaps have it record only specific things, such as people, trees, etc. This way it feels more like a collaboration, in that the camcorder would be the one recording, but I would be the one editing, finishing the actual pieces.
+Part of video art is how it's edited in the artists eyes.

+I'm not sure what I would call something like this, I'm not very good at naming things.
+I usually call objects and such by what it does, that is if it does not already have a name.
+I'd probably call this the camera thingy, if I'm being completely honest.
+Or maybe I could call it the Personal FBI because its recording you and other things when you least expect it?

 # Here are some of the pieces I made using NoPaint!

 ![]({{site.baseurl}}//nopaint1.png)